IsXudongZhang/IsXudongZhang.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
-I’m now a second year Ph.D. student in Computer Science and Technology at Tongji University, supervised by Prof. Guang Chen, the head of the [Eobotics & Embodied AI Lab](https://ispc-group.github.io/).
-My research interests are AI for drug design, including (1) Structure-based molecular generation.
-(2) Generative models.
-(3) Transfer learning.
-I am a reviewer for Briefings in Bioinformatics, Journal of Cheminformatics, BioData Mining, and BMC Bioinformatics.
+I’m currently a second-year Ph.D. student in Computer Science and Technology at Tongji University, supervised by Prof. Guang Chen, the head of the [Eobotics & Embodied AI Lab](https://ispc-group.github.io/).
+My research focuses on **AI for drug design**, with specific interests in (1) structure-based molecular generation, (2) generative models, and (3) transfer learning.

+Now, I serve as a reviewer for Briefings in Bioinformatics, Journal of Cheminformatics, BioData Mining, BMC Bioinformatics, and others.

 News
 ======